KaTeX/KaTeX/CONTRIBUTING.md

 In general, try to make your code blend in with the surrounding code.

-The code can be linted by running `yarn run test:lint`, which lints JavaScript files using ESLint and stylesheets using stylelint.
+The code can be linted by running `yarn test:lint`, which lints JavaScript files using ESLint and stylesheets using stylelint.
 They must pass to commit the changes.

-Some files have flowtype annotations and can be checked for type errors using Flow by running `yarn run test:flow`.
+Some files have flowtype annotations and can be checked for type errors using Flow by running `yarn test:flow`.
 See [Flow](https://flow.org/) for more details.

 ## Pull Requests